Booligoosh/codetheweb.blog/_posts/2017-11-21-css-position-property.md

 You will see that now Div 2 overlaps Div 1!

 ## Conclusion
 Ok, that's it for today.
-I hope that you learnt something!
+I hope that you learned something!

 If you liked this article, I'd really appreciate if you [shared it][share] and [signed up to the newsletter][newsletter].